 - Reese's peanut butter cups minis for garnish

 - 2 ounces almond milk

 - For the garnish, melt 6-8 mini Reese's cups on a microwave-safe glass plate.
 Microwave in 45 seconds intervals, mixing in between each interval until chocolate is completely melted.
 Pour out some gold sprinkles onto a shallow plate.
 Dip the rim of each shot glass in the melted chocolate, and then immediately into the sprinkles until well coated.
 Dip the bottom of a Reese's cup into the melted chocolate, and place it on the rim of the shot glass.
 Hold for a few seconds to give the chocolate some time to dry.
 Repeat for all 4 shot glasses.

-- To a cocktail shaker add peanut butter whiskey, coffee liqueur, milk, and a handful of ice.
+- To a cocktail shaker add peanut butter whiskey, coffee liqueur, almond milk, and a handful of ice.
 Shake until the mixture is cooled, around 30 seconds.
-Strain drink into shot glasses.
+Strain drink into prepared shot glasses.
+Serve immediately.